-Their software is getting worse
+The quality of their software is getting worse

-- Mac OS is becoming worse, I stayed with High Sierra after everyone I know who upgraded (power users) had major problems.
+- Mac OS is becoming worse.
+I stayed with High Sierra after everyone I know who upgraded (power users) had major problems.
 That was my first warning sign that the end was near.

 - Safari, which used to be my browser of choice, has been cut off at the knees, with existing plugin support destroyed with little to no warning.

 - Apple Mail smart folders are still buggy.
 Were buggy.
 Are buggy.
 Will always be buggy.
 I’m talking simple things – a smart folder with the criteria “all unread email”, and inside, it has read emails that won’t disappear.

 - My Macbook Pro has been seriously affected by High Sierra, which completely obliterated graphics performance.
 Things now become stuttery and laggy all too easily.
 This problem has not been fixed in Mojave either.
 Looks like I’m not the only one with this problem:

 - I don’t need or want to stay in the Apple ecosystem any more.

 - I pay for Dropbox, since iCloud drive is just a joke.
 It’s the Google+ of cloud file storage.

 - Apple photos / iCloud photos is clunky and inflexible.

 - iCloud bookmark syncing is buggy and glitchy.

 - I don’t have an iPhone X, or Apple watch, and I don’t really care about sending heartbeats, or Animoji.